hassio-addons/addon-vscode/README.md

 ## Known issues and limitations

-- This add-on currently only supports AMD64 machines, we hope to be able to ship other architectures soon!
+- This add-on currently only supports AMD64 machines, although we hope we are able to support ARM devices in the future, it is most likely that most devices will lack the resources to run this add-on (e.g., Raspberry Pi).
 - "Visual Studio Code is unable to watch for file changes in this large workspace" (error ENOSPC)